-Cary Rice, a litigation associate, has broad experience in complex commercial litigation matters.
-She has handled cases involving antitrust, breach of contract, the RICO Act, and business torts in the financial services and other industries.
+Cary Rice has experience in a range of complex commercial litigation matters.
+She has handled cases involving breach of contract, business torts, and the RICO Act in the financial services and other industries.

 Cary earned her law degree from Harvard Law School, where she was President of the Student Animal Legal Defense Fund, an Article Editor for the Journal of Law and Technology Digest, and a member of the Drama Society.
-She earned her undergraduate degree, with High Distinction, from the University of Virginia, where she was inducted into Phi Beta Kappa and a member of the two-time national champion Mock Trial Team.
+She earned her undergraduate degree, with High Distinction, from the University of Virginia, where she was inducted into Phi Beta Kappa and a member of the three-time national champion Mock Trial Team.
 During law school, Cary served as an intern for the U.S. Department of Justice, Civil Division.